CraftAcademyLabs/ca_course/guides/ionic-fonts.md

  `$ mkdir src/assets/fonts`

 Go to [Google Fonts](https://fonts.google.com/) and find a font that you want to use and download it.
-Extract the file from the zipped package you dowloaded.
+Extract the file from the zipped package you downloaded.
 It will often contain several different versions of the font, but you only have to extract the one that says something with "`regular`" in the file name.
 In this gude we will use "[Montserrat](https://fonts.google.com/specimen/Montserrat)" as an example and it will be in the `woff2` format.

 Add the font file to the `src/assets/fonts` folder.